Edit

 Some new storage devices and device drivers expose a disk sector size greater than the supported 4-KB sector size.

-When this occurs, SQL Server will be unable to start due to the unsupported file system as SQL Server currently supports sector storage sizes of 512 bytes and 4 KB.
+When this issue occurs, SQL Server is unable to start due to the unsupported file system as SQL Server currently supports sector storage sizes of 512 bytes and 4 KB.

 You can confirm that you encounter this specific issue by running the command: